MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/policies.md

 ms.author: cauribeg
 ms.topic: quickstart
 ms.service: azure-dev-tunnels
-ms.date: 03/22/2024
+ms.date: 03/27/2024
 ---

 # Configure and deploy Group Policy Administrative Templates for Dev Tunnels

 IT Administrators in organizations may want to control certain aspects of Dev Tunnels to achieve consistency or compliance across their organization.
 An easy way to accomplish this level of control is to configure and then deploy group policy settings to the client machines.
-The Dev Tunnels in Visual Studio, port forwarding built into Visual Studio Code, the Visual Studio Code Remote - Tunnels extension, and `devtunnel` CLI policies are consolidated in the [Administrator Template files (ADMX/ADML) for Dev Tunnels](https://aka.ms/devtunnels/policies).
+The [Dev Tunnels in Visual Studio](https://aka.ms/devtunnels/vs), [port forwarding built into Visual Studio Code](https://code.visualstudio.com/docs/editor/port-forwarding), [the Visual Studio Code Remote - Tunnels extension](https://code.visualstudio.com/docs/remote/tunnels), and `devtunnel` CLI policies are consolidated in the [Administrator Template files (ADMX/ADML) for Dev Tunnels](https://aka.ms/devtunnels/policies).

 In this quickstart, you'll learn how to configure and deploy Dev Tunnels group policy settings across your organization.